Mailchimp expands from email to full marketing platform, says it will make $700M in 2019 – TechCrunch

 “We are Switzerland,” Chestnut said.

-Given that Mailchimp took 20 years to grow into marketing from email, it’s not clear what the wait will be for future expansions, and into what areas those might go.
+Given that Mailchimp took 20 years to grow into marketing from email, it’s not clear what the wait will be for future expansions, and into which areas those might go.
 Surprisingly, one product that Mailchimp does not want to touch for now is CRM.
 “No plans for CRM services,” Chestnut said.
 “We are focused on consumer brands.
 We think about small organizations, with fewer than 100 employees.”